expressive-code/expressive-code/packages/@expressive-code/plugin-collapsible-sections/README.md

 A default plugin of Expressive Code, an engine for presenting source code on the web.

 It allows code sections to be marked as collapsed.
-The lines in collapsed sections will be hidden by default, replaced by a "X lines hidden" line.
+The lines in collapsed sections will be hidden by default, replaced by a "X collapsed lines" line.
 When clicked, the collapsed section will be expanded, showing the previously hidden lines.

 ## When should I use this?